MouseLand/suite2p/docs/settings.rst

 File input/output settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Suite2p can accomodate many different file formats.
+Suite2p can accommodate many different file formats.
 Refer to this
 :ref:`page <inputs-diff-file-types>` for a detailed list of formats suite2p can work with.

 - **fast_disk**: (*list[str], default: empty list*) specifies location where temporary binary file will be stored.
 Defaults to ``save_path0`` if no directory is provided by user.